 There are two ways to release a bow: traditional “shooting fingers” and mechanical releases.

-Traditional release of a bow relies on your ‘shooting fingers.’
+The traditional release of a bow relies on your shooting fingers.
 This means that your fingers remain on the bowstring until you are ready to shoot.
 Take aim.
 Be sure and still.
 Then relax your fingers so that the bowstring slides off them, releasing the arrow.

-There are numerous release types that help tailor the shot to your body.
+Numerous release types help tailor the shot to your body.
 Each bowhunter needs to choose the most comfortable style.

 Every new bowhunter needs to learn how to sight their bow in.
 This takes discipline and practice before hunting.
 You will need to adjust your sight to your own shooting.

 How to sight your bow in: When shooting at a bullseye or target, look for patterns.
-For example, four arrows you shoot all land 4 inches right of the bullseye.
-Use that to adjust the sight.
+For example, if the four arrows you shoot all land four inches right of the bullseye, use that to adjust the sight.
 Move it up or sideways to compensate for your patterns.
-You will want to “chase” your arrow with sight adjustments until you can hit multiple bullseyes.
+You will want to 'chase' your arrow with sight adjustments until you can hit multiple bullseyes.